juju/docs/src/en/reference-bundle.md

 #
 # series: <string>
 #
-# Sets the default series for any machine or application in the bundle that
+# Sets the default series for all applications in the bundle.
+This also affects
-# does not have a series set explicitly via a charm URL (see 'charm' under
-# 'applications').
+# machines devoid of applications.
 Optional.
+See 'Charm series' above for how a
+# final series is determined.
 #

 series: bionic